-If you put Sirius' description of what happened to Regulus together with the note in the locket, it's not a big leap of logic to assume that Regulus did more than simply want to stop being a eater.
-It's likely he knew what Horcruxes were because his parents were very much into the dark-arts, and he found Voldemort's locket horcrux, intending to destroy it.
-When Voldemort found out, he of course would have ed Regulus, as we know Voldemort did because Sirius told us so.
+If you put Sirius’ description of what happened to Regulus together with the note in the locket, it’s not a big leap of logic to assume that Regulus did more than simply want to stop being a death eater.
+It’s likely he knew what Horcruxes were because his parents were very much into the dark-arts, and he found Voldemort’s locket horcrux, intending to destroy it.
+When Voldemort found out, he of course would have killed Regulus, as we know Voldemort did because Sirius told us so.

 If R.A.B. is Regulus Black, then what does the “A” stand for?
 Again, we have some plausible possibilities given to us by clues in the book.